Müller Matz

 Müller Matz is a shedding-type card game that was played in the first half of the 20th century, and probably in the 19th century, in the Baltics.

 Origin

 The origin of Müller Matz ("Matz the Miller") may lie in a Russian card game called Melniki (Russian for "miller").
 Most of the rules are the same.
 According to Rozaliev (1991), Melniki was a family game that was played by adults and children to while away their leisure time.
 He believed that it died out during the 20th century and was no longer encountered today, although Bernd Baron von Maydell has suggested that Müller Matz is still played by Baltic-German families.
 According to Grimm (1768), the term "Matz" was used as the name of a lowly or foolish man and thus corresponds to the Russian word Durak ("fool").
 Since the first part of Müller Matz in particular resembles the well-known Russian card game, Durak, this may be an alternative origin of the game and its name.
+Müller Matz is clearly related to the popular Swedish game of Skitgubbe which may be descended from a Finnish game called Myllymatti, the name of a miller in Finnish folklore.